fanqingsong/fastapi-hive/docs/index.md

 * **Modules**: a sub-folder in packages, contains functional codes in service.
 * **Router Mounting Automatically**: the router defined by module will be mounted into app automatically.
 * **Service Mounting Automatically**: the service(such as ML model) defined by module will be mounted into app automatically, to reduce loading time during call.
-* **Developer-Friendly**: all one-module codes are put in one same folders, all modules are managed by different packages.
+* **Developer-Friendly**: all one-module codes are put in one same folders, all cornerstones are managed by different packages.
 * **Easy-to-be-Integrated**: Just several line codes to integrate it in your app.

 <small>estimation based on tests by author with this project[**](https://github.com/fanqingsong/machine_learning_system_fastapi), have a look at demo folder.</small>